 The phone rang, its ring tones competing with Beethoven’s Minuet in G streaming from the iPod dock.
 I pressed accept. ” Hi granddad, it’s Kayleigh, I’m shooting a rap video and need an English voice for four lines, can you do that”.
 Its programmed into every grandparent’s DNA to never refuse their grandchildren so I immediately responded yes.
 “Great we’ll be over in an hour, we need your back yard for background scenery”.
-As soon as I hung up I had a feeling of dread.
+I hung up and had a feeling of dread.

 Kayleigh is competitive by nature.
 She has an inner voice that demands perfection and is in a constant state of turmoil striving to answer that call .
 When she competed in competitive gymnastics she would haunt the house, thoroughly absorbed in the moment as she glided through her routine.
 It was captivating to watch as, eyes closed, she stepped forward, pivoted and raised her arms gracefully above her head responding to the rhythm in her mind, oblivious to her surroundings.

 Would she expect perfection from me?
 I had a flashback to my childhood of reciting the story of the “Three Little Pigs” to my class. ” E uffed and e puffed and e blew the ouse in”.
 “No” my teacher responded, rapping my knuckles with the bamboo cane, ” He huffed and he puffed and he blew the house in.
 Now repeat” .
 I took a deep breath ” E uffed and e puffed and e blew the ouse in”……. and so it went on and on.